 Assurance = some message that conveys trust in one of the devices or mechanisms that are used in support of digital Identifiers.

-Authenticator = some device or process that can be used to prove the subject’s ID based on something you have, something you know, or something you are.
+Authenticator = some device or process that can be used to prove the subject’s identity credential based on something you have, something you know, or something you are.

 Credential = signed data packet from the Issuer, containing verified claims about the Subject.